 C. L. Franklin

 Franklin left Memphis in May 1944.
-From there he moved to the pulpit of the Friendship Baptist Church in Buffalo, New York, where he served until June 1946 when he became pastor of the New Bethel Baptist Church in Detroit, Michigan.
+From there, he moved to the pulpit of the Friendship Baptist Church in Buffalo, New York, where he served until June 1946, when he became pastor of the New Bethel Baptist Church in Detroit, Michigan.
 Throughout the late 1940s and 1950s, his fame grew.
 He preached throughout the country while maintaining his pulpit at New Bethel.
-Known as the man with the "Million Dollar Voice", Franklin had many of his sermons recorded into the 1970s and broadcast sermons via radio on Sundays.
+Known as the man with the "Million Dollar Voice," Franklin had many of his sermons recorded into the 1970s and broadcast sermons via radio on Sundays.
 He commanded up to $4000 per appearance for his public appearances, high fees for the time.
-Among his most famous sermons were "The Eagle Stirreth Her Nest" and "Dry Bones in the Valley".
+His most famous sermons were "The Eagle Stirreth Her Nest" and "Dry Bones in the Valley."

-Franklin was also known for his singing voice, and a style of preaching that segued organically into song; he also encouraged his daughter Aretha Franklin in her musical endeavors.
-During the 1950s he took her with him on speaking tours and musical engagements and formed a cappella group with Anthony Alexander Chamblee, his first cousin.
-In the 1950s and 1960s, he became involved in the 20th century American Civil Rights movement and worked to end discriminatory practices against black United Auto Workers members in Detroit.
+Franklin was also known for his singing voice and a style of preaching that segued organically into song; he also encouraged his daughter Aretha Franklin in her musical endeavors.
+During the 1950s, he took her on speaking tours and musical engagements and formed a cappella group with Anthony Alexander Chamblee, his first cousin.
+In the 1950s and 1960s, he became involved in the 20th-century American Civil Rights movement and worked to end discriminatory practices against black United Auto Workers members in Detroit.
 Franklin was a friend and supporter of Martin Luther King Jr. He helped to lead Dr. King's freedom march down Woodward Avenue in Detroit in June 1963.

 Assault, death, and legacy: